 Ballinrobe Racecourse is located one mile from the town on the main Castlebar road (N84).
-It is the only Racecourse in Mayo and is one of only four in Connaught and hosts nine race meetings annually.
+It is the only Racecourse in Mayo and is one of only four in Connacht and hosts ten race meetings annually, from April to September.
 Ballinrobe Racecourse is ideally situated in a natural amphitheatre, it has all you could ask for in a country racecourse, beautiful setting, lively atmosphere and the laid back relaxed attitude that Ireland is famous for.
 Add to the mix some wonderful horses, the heart and soul of the industry and a visit to Ballinrobe will never be forgotten.

 Ballinrobe Racecourse was named ‘Racecourse of the Year’ in 2012 by the Irish Racegoers Consultative forum which highlights the strides it is making with ongoing development and improvement to provide racegoers with a thoroughly enjoyable experience.